 All so good.

-On a whim, I decided to make a stack in order to wrap.
 We will unwrap one a day (two in some cases) and be sure that book gets the spotlight that day.
 Then, all the others and all the previously unwrapped ones can also be read on any given day.
-I know lots of people do this every year, but it's new for us.
 I reserved certain feast day books and our favorite Peppermint Day inspiration.
 I absolutely did not overthink this.
 Honestly, I mostly let Mary Beth do it.
 The big goal--the whole idea--is just be certain every book gets read at least once and to trust that the literature will work its way into their hearts and their warm memories.

 I've got some meaty, longer read-alongs for knitting afternoons (I'll share those later).